rviscomi/baseline-demos/babel/README.md

 > - it omits the earliest browser version available at the time 2.5 years ago
 >
 > To confirm the second issue, run `npx browserslist` and note the earliest Chrome version, eg Chrome 105.
 Its release date will always be after today's date 2.5 years ago.
->
-> bl2bl addresses these limitations.

 ## `browserslist-config-baseline` default

-The `browsers-list-config-baseline` plugin's default config is identical to the previous pseudo-Baseline config.
+The default configuration of the [`browserslist-config-baseline`](https://github.com/web-platform-dx/browserslist-config-baseline) plugin is identical to the pseudo-Baseline config above.
 To use it:

 1. Open [.browserslistrc](.browserslistrc)
 2. Replace the contents with